Saritasa/php-laravel-middleware/README.md

 ### AdminAuthenticate / admin
 Checks, that user has role = 'admin'.
 If not, access is denied.

+### AjaxOnly / ajax-only
+If request was not made via AJAX (with XMLHttpRequest), return 'Bad Request' error.

 ## Contributing

 1. Create fork